up

 As we can see, interference networks have nothing to do with computer science at all.
 We have to develop a second type of informatics!

-2. Race circuits and addressing
+2. Race Circuits and Data Addressing

-Length-proportional delay times of the nerves automatically and invariably generate dynamic addressing, a mapping into space, see Fig.1.
+Length-proportional delay times of the nerves automatically and invariably generate dynamic addressing, a mapping into space, see Fig.2-1.
 The resultant interference networks (IN) are located in time and space at the same time, maps are created in space and time, we call it "spatio-temporal maps".

-Fig.1: Addressing principle in delayed pulse networks.
+Fig.2-1: Addressing principle in delayed pulse networks.
 Case #1 activates neuron N2, while case #2 activates neuron N1, provided that the transit time difference between a and a' and b and b' is τ, and the neurons have a threshold with AND-character.

-In Fig.1 we consider two neurons N1 and N2, whose threshold values are set so high, that they show a logical AND (&) behaviour.
+In Fig.2-1 we consider two neurons N1 and N2, whose threshold values are set so high, that they show a logical AND (&) behaviour.
 The output can only be activated if both inputs of neurons N1 and N2 receive a pulse at the same time.

 The finite conduction speed generates the delay times a, a', b, b' on the interconnecting wires.
 The delays a and a' as well as b and b' may each differ by τ with

-Now we apply two pulses delayed by τ at points A and B, Fig.1 below.
+Now we apply two pulses delayed by τ at points A and B, Fig.2-1 below.
 In case 1, let the pulse at A appear first, in case 2, let the pulse at B precede.
 While in case 1 only neuron N2 is excited, in case 2 only neuron N1 is excited.

 The delays of the interconnects consequently imply, that a changing, temporal pattern addresses a changing location.
 If our two neurons had weight-learning inputs of Hebbian character, it would not be of much use to them.
 They could only learn, not to react at all.

-If we expand this addressing model by further neurons (in Fig.4), we can see that the relativity in the progress of the pulses between A and A' determines the location of the interference, the destination of the information.
+If we expand this addressing model by further neurons (in Fig.4-2), we can see that the relativity in the progress of the pulses between A and A' determines the location of the interference, the destination of the information.
 Therefore, such networks were introduced by the author as Interference Networks (IN).

-At the same time, we notice in Fig.4 that a mirror-inverted mapping from P to P' is created between a generating field (below) and a receiving field (above).
+At the same time, we notice in Fig.4-2 that a mirror-inverted mapping from P to P' is created between a generating field (below) and a receiving field (above).
 This is unavoidable reasoned by delays: The map occurs at the places, that have the same transit times on all paths between the sending and receiving neurons.

 The information processing therefore lies in the superimposition (interference) locally on the neuron of pulses arriving at the same time.
 Conversely, the simultaneity of arrival means that, in addition to weights, the decisive role for understanding the computer science of a nerve network is played by the delay structure of the network.
 This is fundamental different to most of the electronics, we use!
 Exceptions are GPS, RADAR or SONAR.